 How to get there : Metro line 1, Chang Shou Station, Exit D2 and head south about 400m.

-As I write this lao zi hao of Guangzhou – an authentic local delicacies of Guangzhou, I am still in Guangzhou with my schedule packed with a few more lao zi hao to visit.
-I will have then remaining lao zi hao updated on part 2 soon!
+As I write this lao zi hao of Guangzhou – an authentic local delicacy of Guangzhou, I am still in Guangzhou with my schedule packed with a few more lao zi hao to visit.
+I will have the remaining lao zi hao updated on part 2 soon!